Johnny Wilson (wide receiver): Professional career

 Wilson was drafted by the Philadelphia Eagles in the sixth round with the 185th overall pick in the 2024 NFL draft.
 In week 3, Wilson recorded the first catch of his career for nine yards during a win against the New Orleans Saints.
 In week 10, Wilson had the first touchdown catch of his career against the Dallas Cowboys on a five-yard reception from Jalen Hurts.
 He had five receptions for 38 yards and a touchdown in his rookie season.
 Wilson won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.

 On August 21, 2025, it was announced that Wilson would require season-ending knee and ankle surgeries after suffering the injuries during a team practice.

+On August 21, 2026, it was announced that Wilson was waived by the Philadelphia Eagles due to a lingering knee injury.